Rolandchn/Bomberman/README.md

 5. [Droits](#droits)

 ## <a name="introduction">🤖 Introduction<a/>
-This project is a custom implementation of AI agents for a Bomberman-style game, designed to simulate various difficulty levels through distinct behavioral strategies.<br>
+This project is a custom implementation of AI agents for a Bomberman-style game, designed to simulate various difficulty levels through distinct behavioral strategies.<br> <br>
 The game features destructible terrain, shrinking borders, bomb-based combat, and pathfinding challenges — making it an ideal environment for developing and testing game AI logic.